AntonioDiCecco/GloNet/README.md

 ```

 ## License
-Information about the license used for the code and repository contents.
+This project is licensed under the MIT License.

 ## Contact
-Details for further information or collaboration opportunities.
+For further information or collaboration opportunities, please contact: ant.dicecco@gmail.com

 ## Acknowledgments
 Acknowledgments to those who, with their work, inspired this project, e.g. Yoshua Bengio and Simone Scardapane.